This post was reviewed and updated Friday, Sept. 4, 2020.

 The good thing about the Lifetime Learning Credit is that students who go beyond four years of studies and even workers taking career-improving classes can claim it.
 The bad news is that it is not refundable.
 If you have any excess Lifetime Learning Credit after it erases your tax bill, you lose that excess credit.

 The Lifetime Learning Credit also has MAGI limitations.
 For the 2018 tax year, this credit phases out your income level is between $57,000 and $67,000; for married filing jointly couples, the limits are between $114,000 and $134,000.
 Once you make more that those amounts, you can't claim the Lifetime Learning Credit.

 Again, you can find specifics on the Lifetime Learning Credit at the IRS' special online page.

 Tax deductions: The hubby's perennial tax season chant is "deduct, deduct, deduct."
 Although not as immediately beneficial as a tax credit, deductions still can help.
 They help lower your taxable income level, which means you should have a smaller tax bill, possibly even falling into a lower tax bracket.

 There are two current education tax deductions.
 Both are what are known as above-the-line deductions, meaning you don't have to itemize to claim them.

 Both are available for qualifying undergraduate and graduate student costs.
-However, one of those educational deductions is on hold.

 First, let's look at the deduction that's available now, the student loan interest deduction.